-We will ensure that appropriate checks are carried out to ensure that individuals are not disqualified under the 2018 Childcare Disqualification Regulations and Childcare Act 2006.
-Where we take a decision that an individual falls outside of the scope of these regulations and we do not carry out such checks, we will retain a record of our assessment on the individual's personnel file.
-This will include our evaluation of any risks and control measures put in place, and any advice sought.
+Never leave an unchecked volunteer unsupervised or allow them to work in regulated activity Obtain an enhanced DBS check with barred list information for all volunteers working in regulated activity Carry out a risk assessment when deciding whether to seek an enhanced DBS check without barred list information for any volunteers not engaging in regulated activity.
+We will seek HR advice and retain a record of this risk assessment Ensure that appropriate checks are carried out to ensure that individuals are not disqualified under the 2018 Childcare Disqualification Regulations and Childcare Act 2006.
+Where we decide that an individual falls outside of the scope of these regulations and we do not carry out such checks, we will retain a record of our assessment.
+This will include our evaluation of any risks and control measures put in place, and any advice sought Governors All governors will have an enhanced DBS check without barred list information.